 In the presentation, Mr. Mugumya emphasized one fundamental element of the REDD+ process that "REDD+ is about policy approaches and creation of positive incentives on issues relating to mitigation actions in the forest sector."
 These actions included activities that involve: (a) reducing emissions from deforestation; (b) reducing emissions from forest degradation; (c) conservation of forest carbon stocks; (d) sustainable management of forests; and (e) enhancement of forest carbon stocks.
 He explained that at country level, the forest sector has not been receiving the attention it deserves.
 However, if a country has chosen to undertake a REDD+ programme, it must deliver on four elements which are: (1) a national strategy or action plan; (b) a national forest reference emission level and/or forest; (3); a robust and transparent National Forest Monitoring; and a system for providing information on how the safeguards are being addressed and respected throughout the implementation of the activities.

-Mr. Mugumya noted that REDD+ programme is a three-phased approach as agreed to, during Cop 16 in Cancun, Mexico in 2009 whereby the details of the first phase of REDD+ will go into the second phase and depending on the behavior of the country, it will then qualify for the third phase.
+Mr. Mugumya noted that REDD+ programme is a three-phased approach as agreed to, during COP16 in Cancun, Mexico in 2009(as explained in Box 1 below).
 During these phases, the country will be adequately provided with financial resources as well as technical and technological support, in accordance with national circumstances and respective capabilities (Box 1).

 Box 1: Phases of the REDD+ Programme